flash-global/connect-package/README.md

 }
 ```

-Thanks injectors, by implementing `Fei\Service\Connect\Package\UserAwareInterface`, services factory will inject into
+By implementing Fei\Service\Connect\Package\UserAwareInterface, services factory will inject into your service the
-your service the current instance of Connect-User service.
+current instance of Connect-User service thanks to injectors.

 Connect-Package register 2 injectors: